Compass: General Filtered Search across Vector and Structured Data: Evaluation

 Figures \ref{fig:recall-0.8} to \ref{fig:recall-0.01} illustrate the QPS and the number of vector distance computations for all methods on a single attribute for recall ratios from 0.8 to 1.0 by varying \ef.
 Given that, for conjunction and disjunction, varying the number of attributes is equivalent to varying the selectivities, we present the results in three distinct selectivities for this experiment: an 80\% passrate (not selective), a 30\% passrate (default), and a 1\% passrate (selective).
 From the figures, we can see that only Compass can consistently return results with high recall across all three selectivities.

-Under low passrate (\Cref{fig:recall-0.01}), both NaviX and SeRF have difficulty producing reasonable recall due to the graph disconnectivity and aggressive graph compression strategy~\cite{zuoSeRFSegmentGraph2024, xuIRangeGraphImprovisingRangededicated2024} respectively.
+Under high passrate (\Cref{fig:recall-0.8}), NaviX and ACORN fail to stably return results with high recall ($\ge$ 0.9).
+This is because under high passrate, they only compute vector distances for predicate-passing records, a strategy that proves insufficient even when the graph connectivity is well-preserved.
+In contrast, Compass also evaluates distances for non-passing neighbors, because a non-passing neighbor may itself have neighbors that are close to the query vector and pass the predicate, which are potentially ignored by NaviX and ACORN.
+Under low passrate (\Cref{fig:recall-0.01}), NaviX, ACORN and SeRF have difficulty producing reasonable recall due to the graph disconnectivity.
 The proximity graph in Compass, on the other hand, can efficiently move to the other disconnected components due to the navigation from clustered B+-trees.
-Under high passrate (\Cref{fig:recall-0.8}), only NaviX fails to stably return results with high recall ($\ge$ 0.9).
-This is because under high passrate, NaviX only computes vector distances for predicate-passing records, a strategy that proves myopic and insufficient when the graph connectivity is well-preserved, in contrast to Compass which also evaluates distances for these non-passing neighbors.
-In such case, a non-passing neighbor may itself have neighbors that are close to the query vector and pass the predicate, which are potentially ignored by NaviX.
+Milvus' and Weaviate's curve collapse near a single point because they choose the pre-filtering strategy at low passrate.